|

 Knowing how to create a neuroinclusive environment can:

-- support employees to perform to their full potential
+- help people to perform to their full potential

-- attract employees with a wider range of skills and experience
+- improve diversity by attracting employees with a wider range of skills and experience

 - reduce absence and employee turnover